 • Mountain lions are crepuscular – they hunt and are generally most active around dusk and dawn; their pupils are rounder than a domestic cat’s, whose pupils close into those distinctive slits during the daytime.

 • Known for stealth and athleticism.

-• Travel 10 mph for several miles, reach speeds up to 50 mph
+• Can travel 10 mph for several miles and reach speeds up to 50 mph.

 While all enclosures have been specially designed to meet the natural needs of the species as well as to accommodate any physical limitations of the individual animal, animals need novel experiences to use their natural instincts on a regular basis.
 This is called “enrichment” and it is a regular part of good husbandry (care of animals by humans).

 You can support a variety of our enrichment programs by purchasing items from our Amazon Wish List which will directly get your items to our resident wildlife.
 Click on the button below to see how you can help:

 The habitat houses Ralph, a turkey vulture, and Poe and Jan, common ravens.
 All species are native and serve major roles in the ecosystem as predators and scavengers and contribute to rodent control.
 The site offers a variety of educational information, including the use of rodenticide and the implications it has on various species in the natural environment.